 If you lost a loved one due to another person’s wrongful actions, the attorneys at Freedman Law can help.
 We can represent your family in a wrongful death lawsuit and hold the at-fault party accountable.

-Our firm is dedicated to securing justice on your loved one’s behalf and will fight diligently to protect your family’s rights.
+Our law firm is dedicated to securing justice on your loved one’s behalf and will fight diligently to protect your family’s rights.
 Contact us online or call today to discuss your legal options with a Fresno wrongful death lawyer.
+Free consultation available.